Home > Winter > Skiing

 You never know when you might crash on the slopes regardless of snow depth; (photo/Jason Hummel)

 Full transparency: We aren’t actually trying to crash and get a head injury while wearing helmets.
-But sometimes, we do tomahawk on skis or our snowboard.
-Occasionally, we even break a helmet wide open.
-Regardless, we always have a huge checklist of other details that qualify a helmet as one of our faves.
+But sometimes we tomahawk.
+Occasionally, we break a helmet.
+Regardless, we have a huge checklist of qualifications for helmets.

 We’ve tested ski and snowboard helmets in a range of conditions from California to the Colorado Rockies and in high alpine environments.
 We’ve worn helmets through the glades and while ripping steep groomers at the resort.
 Our helmets have been on during whiteout blizzards, when descending routes in the backcountry, riding snowmobiles at highway speeds, and while doing skimo workouts.

-While testing our ski and snowboard helmets, we consider overall fit, comfort, impact protection, warmth, size adjustability, goggle integration, ventilation, ergonomics, and style.
-We also take into consideration the most innovative, novel, sport-specific, popular, highly rated, and legacy products across a range of price points.
+While testing our ski and snowboard helmets, we consider overall fit, comfort, impact protection, warmth, size adjustability, goggle integration, ventilation, ergonomics, chin strap, anti-odor treatment, padding, and style.
+We consider the most innovative, novel, sport-specific, popular, highly rated, and legacy products across a range of price points.

 Our list of ski and snowboard helmets represents a range of options for various objectives, climates, conditions, athletes, and budgets.